 Flash point: This is the lowest temperature at which a liquid gives off enough vapour to form a mixture with air that can be ignited by a spark.
 Liquids with flash points below 100°F (37°C) are considered flammable, and liquids with flash points between 100°F and 200°F (54°C) are considered to be combustible.
 Flammable and combustible liquids require special handling and storage precautions.

 This section describes the health effects of the substance, including signs and symptoms of exposure and medical conditions made worse by exposure.
 Acute (short-term) and chronic (long-term) effects of exposure must always be included.
 SDSs often leave out chronic health information, such as whether a chemical causes cancer or birth defects.
 This section must also contain information on target organs (liver, kidneys or central nervous system), signs or symptoms of exposure, medical conditions generally aggravated by exposure.
 Routes of entry (inhalation, skin contact, swallowing) and emergency and first aid procedures must also be included.

 Unfortunately, a lot of SDSs in circulation do not contain complete and accurate health hazard information.

 The SDS must also list the exposure standards (the limit allowed in the air when working with the substance) and threshold limit values (TLVs) of ingredients if the substance has these.

 5 - Precautions for Use Information

 The information should include the following:

 It should also specify the personal protective equipment required.
 For respirators, information on the type of respirator, degree of protection and the appropriate filter cartridge (such as acid, gases, dust or organic vapours) must be included.
 In addition, all gloves do not protect against all chemicals.
-The correct type of glove should be specified on the MSDS.
+The correct type of glove should be specified on the SDS.